 If you want to increase the standard of your work, you might want to start with the audio, and getting a microphone for iPhone recording is a great way of doing it.
 Getting external mics for your iPhone will definitely add that extra bit of dynamism to your iPhone footage and is a no-brainer for those who wish to record consistently.

-Above, we discussed six of the best iPhone microphones.
 Whichever brand you decide on ultimately depends on your budget as well as your personal and professional leanings.